nojronatron/java-code-challenges/docs/readme-anagramChallenge.md

 - An anagram input with mixed casing returns true (proving case insensitivity).
 - A word that is not an anagram input returns false.
 - The method does not raise an exception.
+- Very small anagram e.g. 1 or 2 characters.
+- Larger anagrams of both odd and even sizes.
+- Small and Large character count words that are not anagrams.

 ## Algorithm Analysis

+Multiple execution steps are taking place:

+- Internal String method `String.toCharArray()` is certainly an O(n) in time, as it must iterate through the Characters stored in the String to get the Character values and set them into an array.
+- Getting the size of an array is O(1) in time.
+- Calculating addition, subtraction, and division are O(1) in time.
+- The For iterator operates on 50% or less of the input array, so worst case is O(n/2) in time.
+- Stack operations are all O(1) in time.
+- Comparing `Character.toLowerCase(char)` instances is a hidden method, but I would guess it is a O(1) math problem and an O(1) comparison of integers, so probably O(1) in time.

+Overall the worst case scenario in time is O(n) due to the 'toCharArray()' method.

+As for space, the same 'toCharArray()' method will always duplicate each Character in the input string, so it will be an O(n) operation, making the entire algorithm O(n) in Space.

 ## Code and Test Cases